joeyamyers/Cryptocurrencies/README.md

 ![](analysis/classDf.png)

 ### Visualizing Crytpocurrency Results
-I first created a 3D scatter plot with the PCA data and thhe clusters.
+I first created a 3D scatter plot with the PCA data and the clusters.

 ![](analysis/3dScatter.png) <br>